David from London needed some new frames and wanted something large....what better than these Oliver

 Goldsmith Zooks?
 They date from around 1970 and we know this because they were the frame of choice that

-Michael Caine.
+year for none other, Michael Caine.
 Tortoiseshell plastic frame marked Oliver Goldsmith France.

 Fay from Wales was given these fabulous 1950's shell-pink Tura sunglasses by her beau, Colin, who when he